+Have we reached ‘peak email’ yet?
+It’s a question we’ve been pondering a lot lately, and certainly one you could be forgiven for asking, especially as you’re no doubt spending more and more time sifting through emails from subscriptions and unsolicited prospectors.
 How many go straight into the ‘read later’ folder or worse still, the bin?
 If you’re like us it’s probably a lot.
-This begs the question whether electronic direct mail (eDMs) really cuts the mustard any more when businesses want to get the attention of a key decision maker, especially in B2B Marketing?
+This begs the question whether electronic direct mail (eDMs) really cuts the mustard any more when businesses want to get the attention of a key decision maker?

 Yes, digital direct marketing can be a highly cost effective way to reach customers and prospects – providing the data for dispatching is relevant, accurate, clean and used in conjunction with a compelling message, offer or call to action.
 It clearly also provides measurability in terms of conversion whether it is for a page visit, sign-up or better still, a sale.
 But how many of these are we getting each day and do they get the attention they are hoping for?
 It may appear ‘cheap’ on a budget spreadsheet, but what’s the point if it doesn’t actually work?

 On the other hand, imagine if you received a genuinely personalised piece of mail on your desk today, would you open it?
 Chances are you would because in something of a 180-degree role reversal from two decades ago, old school ‘snail mail’ now seems even more unusual and impactful especially if it’s relevant and delivered in a creative way.

 Granted, the postal service in Australia has sadly shrunk to limited delivery days and postage has gone up as a result of the digital age, so this needs to be factored in when planning your campaign.